 A typical membrane switch consists of multiple adhesive, plastic, and silicone layers.
 The top layer of any membrane switch is a graphical overlay.
 At the same time, the bottom layer is almost always some form of sealant or adhesive.

 Aside from flexible bases, membrane switches can also be printed on PCBs (Printed Circuit Boards).
 The PCB backing gives rigidity and durability to the membrane switch.
 The circuit board is not flexible but undeniably a member of the membrane switch family since it works on the same basic principle.

 A membrane switch can be used in any application that requires a thin profile keypad.
 The most common examples of membrane switches are as follows.

 Membrane switches can come in different shapes and forms.
 Most changes come in the form of design considerations.
 Following are the basic types of membrane switches.

 1. Non-Tactile Switch

-Non-Tactile membrane switches have a conductive pill on the bottom of the keypad layer.
-These pills combine tiny conductive particles mixed into a non-conductive rubber base.
+Non-tactile membrane switches have a conductive pill on the bottom of the keypad layer.
+These pills combine tiny conductive particles into a non-conductive rubber base.